Wwawawa/Guiding/README.md

 * [Plunker](https://plnkr.co/)
 * [identityserver](https://identityserver.github.io/)
 * [slideshare](https://www.slideshare.net/)
-* [unpkg for](https://unpkg.com/#/) --unpkg is a fast, global content delivery network for everything on npm.
+* [unpkg](https://unpkg.com/#/) --unpkg is a fast, global content delivery network for everything on npm.
 Use it to quickly and easily load files using a simple URL like
 ```sh
     https://unpkg.com/package@version/file
 ```